Last Updated on May 29, 2024 by Soumya

 Fado originated at the crossroads of culture.

-There are many theories as to how Fado originated.
-But most point to the intermingling of cultures and nationalities.
+There are many theories about how Fado originated, but most point to the intermingling of cultures and nationalities.

 Fado was inscribed on UNESCO’s list of Intangible Cultural Heritage of Humanity in 2011.